PerlAlien/alienfile.org/docs/index.md

 Installing in a private share location is an important part of the Alien philosophy as we do not want to replace or corrupt system libraries.

-The M<original manifesto|Alien#ORIGINAL_MANIFESTO> developed by A<ABERGMAN> states that no framework is to be imposed onto Alien authors, which adds to the flexability of the Alien concept.
+The M<original manifesto|Alien#ORIGINAL_MANIFESTO> developed by A<Artur Bergman|ABERGMAN> states that no framework is to be imposed onto
+Alien authors, which adds to the flexability of the Alien concept.
 That said you should consider the M<Alien::Build> framework, which provides powerful tools for creating and maintaining Aliens.
 It is very easy to build an M<Alien::Build> based Alien that alienizes a package that uses common build tools like M<autotools|Alien::Build::Plugin::Build::Autoconf>